You did it. Your Georgia LLC is officially up and running, ready to take on challenges, roll in the profits, and change

-In Georgia, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Georgia Comptroller every year to keep their information current.
+In Georgia, an LLC’s annual report is commonly referred to as an annual registration, and every LLC must file one each year to help the state stay up-to-date regarding some basic business info.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is a Georgia Annual Registration?
 Why Is It Important?